telerik/blazor-docs/knowledge-base/drawer-add-expand-collapse-handle.md

 * Add a Telerik Button
 * Toggle the Drawer on click of that button
-* Use some custom CSS to style the button as desired (appearance, position, transition etc.)
+* Use custom CSS to adjust the button's appearance, position, transition etc.

 The example below demonstrates the described approach: